 - 2 different forces including unit stat cards

 - 4 terrain tiles, 2 objective tiles, 2 3D tank traps, and a building map overlay

 - 24 dice (12 for each force)

 All the factions in the starter set come with 1 hero, 1 walker unit and 2 infantry squads each.
-The included factions aren’t equal points wise, but they are balanced on the tabletop.
+The included factions aren't equal points-wise, but they are balanced on the tabletop.
 The SSU units come in at 33 points, while the Axis forces are 42.
-The Axis units are armed with some incredible equipment, where as the SSU reliy on numbers of overwhelming firepower.
+The Axis units are armed with some incredible equipment, whereas the SSU rely on numbers of overwhelming firepower.

-Our favourite unit is the heavily armed and armored Blutkreuz Korps, a heavy laser grenadier squad.
-They are able to ignore a lot of damage and also dish out devastating firepower if they can accurately bring their weapons to bare.
+Our favorite unit is the heavily armed and armored Blutkreuz Korps, a heavy laser grenadier squad.
+They are able to ignore a lot of damage and also dish out devastating firepower if they can accurately bring their weapons to bear.

 Dust 1947 has two modes of play in the full rulebook, but out of the starter set, beginners are taught to play with the grid system.
 The grid system is a 2D method of playing and all measurements and line of sight rules are covered by the grid itself.
-Movement is measured by the square, as is range and line of sight is measured from the dot in the centre of the square to the dot in the centre of the square a unit is firing at.
+Movement is measured by the square, as is range and line of sight are measured from the dot in the center of the square to the dot in the center of the square a unit is firing at.

-Several overlays come in the two player starter set, a building overlay, 4 terrain tiles, 2 objective tiles and 2 3D tank traps that give cover to infantry units and stop vehicles moving through them.
+Several overlays come in the 2-player starter set, a building overlay, 4 terrain tiles, 2 objective tiles and 2 3D tank traps that give cover to infantry units and stop vehicles moving through them.